Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Introduction

 \section{Introduction}

 The Edge layer has become a pillar~\cite{de2019foundations} for services that demand low-latency, high-reliability access to computing, such as in automotive~\cite{liu2021vehicular} or disaster response~\cite{dazzi2024urgent} scenarios.
 In such dynamic and ever-changing scenarios, optimizing the resource allocation and ensuring performance guarantees---quantified through Service Level Objectives (SLOs)---is paramount.
 To assign processing services the desired resources under changing conditions (e.g., fluctuating demand), elastic computing principles~\cite{dustdar2011principles} and autoscaling policies provide a remedy.
-In this context, the Kubernetes Vertical Pod Autoscaler (VPA), as introduced in 2023~\cite{kubescaler2023vpa}, offers fast resource adaptation and service elasticity, without restarting the containers, which is essential for resource and time-sensitive scenarios.
+In this context, the Kubernetes Vertical Pod Autoscaler (VPA), as introduced in 2023~\cite{kubescaler2023vpa}, offers fast resource adaptation and service elasticity---essential for resource and time-sensitive scenarios.
+Albeit serverless computing emerges as a solution for flexible application management, it still suffers from performance and resource management issues~\cite{li2022serverless,gajanin2025performance}, especially during request peaks.
+Hence, using dependable, lightweight containers~\cite{taleb2025survey} remains the most reliable solution.